olange/web-components-primer/live-coding/02-wcp-summary-step05/README.md

 [« prev](../02-wcp-summary-step04/)

-# 5. Dataflow – Retrieving and storing data
+# 5. Dataflow – Fetching data

 Part of the live-coding examples of the talk [A Primer to Web Components](https://web-components-primer.firebaseapp.com).